mchen237/IS477-Course-Project/ProjectPlan.md

 Team: Clearly define team member roles and responsibilities

-Veronica Liu: Data acquisition and preprocessing, workflow automation, storage, data integration and ethical constraints Maggie Chen: Metadata documentation, data integration, analysis and visualizations, data quality assessments
+Veronica Liu: Data acquisition and preprocessing, workflow automation, storage, data integration and ethical constraints Maggie Cheng: Metadata documentation, data integration, analysis and visualizations, data quality assessments

 Datasets: Identify and describe the two datasets that you will use.
 If you are looking for ideas for datasets to use, please reach out via Campuswire.